Passaic County NJ Domestic Violence Lawyers

 Restraining Order Attorneys in Wayne, New Jersey

 New Jersey’s Prevention of Domestic Violence Act protects married couples, domestic partners, individuals in dating relationships, and those in parent and child relationships against a variety of criminal offenses subsumed within the classification of “domestic violence.”
 When a domestic violence incident occurs and law enforcement is called to the scene, two distinct legal actions may commence.
 First, the individual accused of an act of domestic violence may be charged criminally with an offense such as assault, harassment, or terroristic threats.
 Second, the victim may elect to file a restraining order against the alleged abuser, which will result in a separate legal proceeding in New Jersey Family Court.
-Often, domestic violence arises in the context of divorce, as tensions run high between former married couples.
+Often, domestic violence arises in the context of divorce, as tensions run high between formerly married couples.
 When these instances occur, the stakes in domestic violence proceedings are even higher, as a finding of guilt in a criminal case or the implementation of a final restraining order can spell negative implications for child custody arrangements.

 Acts of Domestic Violence in New Jersey